 Kitchen accidents often occur because of forgetfulness.
 Suggest your loved ones use a kitchen timer whenever they start cooking.
 Make sure the timer is easy to handle and its alarm is loud enough.
 You can choose a model that is specially designed for seniors.

 Be prepared and purchase a fire extinguisher.
 Place it somewhere easy to reach.
 Read the user’s guide and explain to your elderly loved ones how they can use it in case of emergency.
-Also, remember them never pour water on hot or burning oil.
+Also, make them remember to never pour water on hot or burning oil.
 A fire extinguisher is always well worth the price.

 Check out our comprehensive guide on cooking safety for even more useful tips.